joyceiphone/CMS-UI-DEMO/README.md

 A simple Create Project Work Flow

-*Item Click on Project on the Sidebar
+#^.
+Click on Project on the Sidebar
-*Item On the Project Page, click on "Start a Project" *Item Once completed, it will direct you to the test project page
+#^.
+On the Project Page, click on "Start a Project"
+#^.
+Once completed, it will direct you to the test project page